 For most beneficiaries, selling an inherited commercial property can be a viable option because it allows them to get on the property ladder or fulfil one of life’s many goals.
 Perhaps this is a true legacy of how your loved one would have wanted you to spend your inheritance.

 Inheriting a commercial property can be a real gift or present you with several financial and strategic challenges if you have little experience as a commercial landlord.

 This is where Property Saviour can help you.
-We are assisting Executors daily with their probate properties both residential and commercial properties.
+We assist Executors daily with their probate properties, both residential and commercial properties.
 We can make you a cash offer, a quick completion and pay £1,500 towards your legal fees.
-This could save you thousands of pounds in term of business rates, insurance, dilapidation, maintenance, security, and insurance costs.
+This could save you thousands of pounds in terms of business rates, insurance, dilapidation, maintenance, security, and insurance costs.

 1. Commercial property valuation isn’t a proper valuation unless it a RICS valuation

-Having instructed your enthusiastic agent, a few months have gone, and you’ve had very little feedback.
-Probate bills, including a very large business rate bill, has arrived and you want to get an update on the sale of your commercial property.
+Having instructed your enthusiastic agent, a few months have passed, and you’ve had very little feedback.
+Probate bills, including a very large business rate bill has arrived, and you want to get an update on the sale of your commercial property.
 You call your commercial estate agent and leave a message with their receptionist.

-A couple of days later, he/she calls you back.
+A couple of days later, they call you back.
 You are relieved and hoping for some good news.
-He/she tells you that there has been very little interest in your commercial property, and they recommend that you reduce your ask price.
+They tell you that there has been very little interest in your commercial property, and they recommend that you reduce your ask price.

-You feel frustrated and angry but what can you do?
-You reluctantly reduce the price, and now your agent knows that if he/she does not get any more interest, he/she can chip away at your asking price, again and again until it eventually sells.
-This is a technique in property industry called ‘chipping away at the price’ and it is a common practice within estate agency industry.
+You feel frustrated and angry, but what can you do?
+You reluctantly reduce the price, and now your agent knows that if he/she does not get any more interest, he/she can chip away at your asking price again and again until it eventually sells.
+This is a technique in the property industry called ‘chipping away at the price’, and it is a common practice within the estate agency industry.